unstoppabledomains/dev-docs/getting-started/glossary.md

 ### Subdomain

 A subdomain is a domain name registered on another domain, e.g., `blog.example.crypto`, where the `blog` domain is registered on `example.crypto`.
-Subdomains also resolve to resolution records and can have Reverse Resolution configured like a regular domain name.
+Subdomains also resolve to domain records and can have Reverse Resolution configured like a regular domain name.

 ### Testnet